rubocode/iTask/activity/personal/index.md

 ![banner](/iTask/photos/banner.png)

-## Personal Activity
+## Personal

 Personal activity boils down to keeping track of reminders in an organized manner.
-Anything more complicated is project activity and the way it is handled more involved.
+Anything more complicated is project activity and the way it is handled is more involved.

 I use the **Reminders** app to keep track of these.
 The categories **Family**, **Finances**, **Society** and **Books** are often adequate.